ozg-y/CS-320/README.md

 ## Tools
 Recommended IDE is IntelliJ IDEA.
-Other IDEs/editors can also be used
+Other IDEs/editors can also be used.
+Make sure that your IDE/editor supports or at least has a plugin to support Java Swing

 ## Instructions